DeFi vs. CeFi

 The Flexibility of Fiat Conversion

 What else do customers love about CeFi platforms?
-These centralized services are more flexible than decentralized services, especially when turning fiat money into cryptocurrency and cryptocurrency back into fiat money.
+These centralized services are more flexible than decentralized services, especially when changing fiat money to cryptocurrency and cryptocurrency back to fiat money.

 For streamlined conversion, it requires a centralized entity.
 This centralized entity is something DeFi services simply cannot provide.
 Another plus of having a centralized entity is how easily customers get on board.
 The CeFi ecosystem remains tremendously convenient, offering an overall better customer experience.